AlpenmeisterCustoms/MeisterboxS/README.md

 If you want to change anything about the design, check out `project_files/knochen.FCStd`.
 You can open the file using FreeCAD and change anything you'd like.

-You will also find optional files for the acrylic cover 'optional/meisterboxs-acrylic.step' and a cutout file for artwork 'optional/meisterboxs-acrylic.dxf'.
+You will also find the optional files for the acrylic cover `optional/meisterboxs-acrylic.step` and a cutout file for artwork `optional/meisterboxs-acrylic.dxf`.

 ## Additional Hardware